FLOWER U-PICK ADVENTURE

 What is there to do for kids?

 We have approx. 1.5 acres set aside for some Good Ole Fashion Family Fun. included in the entry fee.
 Our "Kids Corral" is for 6 years of age and younger and includes a playground tractor, tunnels, teacups, and sea saws to name a few items.
-The rest of the area is built for 7 years of age and older, though there are a few things the younger kids can do with the help of an adult, such as human sized connect four, giant wooden teeter-totters, and more.
-There are even a few lawn games that adults can join in on as well, such as horse hoes, corn hole, tether ball, and tug of war.
-The zipline is for children 18 and younger, under 150lbs.
+The rest of the area is built for 7 years of age and older, though there are a few things the younger kids can do with the help of an adult, such as human sized connect four, tic tac toe, and more There are even a few lawn games that adults can join in on as well, such as horse hoes, corn hole, tether ball, and tug of war.
+The zipline is for children 18 and younger, under 100lbs.
 Only one person at a time in the hamster wheels (parents can assist little kids by walking along side of the wheel).
 Adults are permitted to participate in the Hamster Wheel.
 The newest addition, The Kid Course (obstacle course), with a fireman pole, is built for kids only.
 Shoes are required and there is no running on or jumping off of the structures.
 Upon entrance into these play areas parents are agreeing to release Harris Establishment Farms from all liability and agree to supervise their children at all times.

 Can we feed the animals?